\"Writing.Com

 “I can’t believe I just did that.
 I’m going to regret this,” I prophesied.

 “Honestly,” Kelly replied, “the more I think about it, the more I doubt we would even get all the way back here, once someone less ignorant of Humans than Khalgeth’s family spotted us.
 His father would probably be lucky to return home alive.
-Any single Human would fetch a fortune, but you and I, a male and female captured and taken together, are probably worth much more than even the sum of us as individuals.
+Any single Human would fetch a fortune, but you and I, a fertile male and pregnant female taken together, are probably worth much more than even the sum of us as individuals.
 In fact, I doubt anything in the entire universe is more valuable than we are at this moment.
-People are literally killing and dying to own and control us, and that innocent man could have been the next victim.
+People are literally killing and dying to take possession of us, and that innocent man could have been the next victim.
 The best thing we can do for ourselves is the same as the best thing we can do for this family: get far, far away from them.
 They may not have much, but at least they have each other.
 I don’t want to upend their lives and ruin that.
 Khalgeth will be okay if we’re gone, but losing his dad or mom would be devastating.”

 “Worse?
 What do you mean by that?”
 I wondered.